varun-s22/My-Leetcode/README.md

 This is a Chrome Extension, which formats the code typed by the user on [Leetcode](https://www.leetcode.com/) platform.

-Currently it supports only Python
+Currently it supports only Python.

 API for formatting python code is hosted via serverless functions on Vercel.